- Interpret and understand written and spoken Spanish on a variety of topics

 - Do you know what country piñatas come from?

-- How do we learn about one another's culture without even trying?
+- How do we learn about one another's culture without actively studying it?

 - What is heritage?